winffee/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 There are two ways to add users to an organization:

 **Directly to the organization:**
-1. On the left side havigation, select the organization
+1. On the left side navigation, select the organization
 2. Select **People**
 3. Type the user's email address to add the user